-STEP 7: Now we have to provide Server, database and table details of the destination.
+STEP 7: Now, we have to provide the Server, database, and table details of the destination.
 So double-click on the OLE DB Destination and provide the required information.

 Here we selected [SSIS Tutorials] database as destination data source (localhost as server instance) and [Extracting Nouns and Noun Phrases in SSIS] table as our destination table

-STEP 8: Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
-If not, Please assign them to appropriate destination column
+STEP 8: Click on the Mappings tab to check whether the source columns exactly mapped to the destination columns.
+If not, please assign them to the appropriate destination column

 Let’s open the SQL Server Management Studio and check the results